Current Ministry Location-

 At the end of 2000, she returned to the United States to care for her own mother at the family home.
 “This was a privileged time and I was with her until her death in May of 2005.”

-Back in Chile, Sister Mary was part of another parish program, visiting the homebound sick and elderly and residents of a nursing home that housed indigent patients.
+Back in Chile in 2006, Sister Mary was part of another parish program, visiting the homebound sick and elderly and residents of a nursing home that housed indigent patients.
 She was also one of the parish Eucharistic Ministers to bring Communion to these same people.

-Sister Mary was assigned to continue her missionary life in the Eastern United States Region in November of 2011.
+Sister Mary was assigned to the Eastern United States Region in November of 2011.
 She is located in Summit Argo, IL where she taught ESL to Polish-speaking religious women during several years, while also assisting an elderly relative and visiting a few homebound parishioners.
 The Polish Congregation has since moved out of the parish.